Try Angie's List!

 Begin your cutting-in work with your small brush where you have applied painter’s tape.
 Also cut in any inside corners.
 You may do one section of your project at a time depending upon the size of the project.

 Did you find this article helpful?
-Thanks for helping to keep this site free with a small donation!
+Thanks for supporting this free site with a small donation!
+We rely on our readers rather than a paywall.

 Return to the Painting and Wallpaper articles page